stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 It turns out that the actual cause of the increasing heartbeat is to be together with a beautiful woman.
 That means the previous study resulted in **False causality**.
 **False causality** is one of the Statistical-fallacies, where a study concludes the wrong root cause of an event.
 One of the reasons this could happen is the existence of **confounding variable**.

-**Confounding variable** is a variable that will affect two events together and cause false association between the two events.
+A **Confounding variable** is a variable that will affect two events together and cause false association between the two events.

-In the manga, there are only 1 woman with James, so together with Mary = together with a beautiful woman.
+In the manga, there is only 1 woman with James, so together with Mary = together with a beautiful woman.

 Does that mean Mary is not the root cause of James increasing heart rate?
 We don’t know since we don’t have sufficient evidence to reject that hypothesis.